You shouldn’t have to compromise on comfort or empty your wallet to keep your home at a refreshing setting during hot days.

 Recommended Thermostat Settings for Summer

-Most families find setting the thermostat at 72-73 degrees is ideal.
-However, if there’s a major difference between your interior and outside temperatures, your cooling expenses will be larger.
+Most people find placing the thermostat at 72-73 degrees is most comfortable.
+However, if there’s a big difference between your interior and exterior temperatures, your electrical expenses will be bigger.

 This is our advice based on the U.S. Department of Energy (DOE) and ENERGY STAR®.

 While at home: 78 degrees.
 While that appears hot, there are approaches you can keep your house cool without having the AC on frequently.

 Keeping windows and curtains closed during the day keeps chilled air where it needs to be—indoors.
 Some window solutions, like honeycomb shades or plantation shutters, are created to offer added insulation and improved energy efficiency.